hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/sweepers.html.md

 }
 ```

-This example demonstrates adding a sweeper, it is important to note that the string passed to `resource.AddTestSweepers` is added to a map, this name must be unique.
+This example demonstrates adding a sweeper, it is important to note that the string passed to `resource.AddTestSweepers` is added to a map, this name must therefore be unique.
 Also note there needs to be a way of identifying resources created by Terraform during acceptance tests, a common practice is to prefix all resource names created during acceptance tests with `"test-acc"` or something similar.

 For more complex leaks, sweepers can also specify a list of sweepers that need to be run prior to the one being defined.

-resource_example_compute_disk_test.go
+__`resource_example_compute_disk_test.go`__

 ```go
 package example